moonglum/dotfiles/README.md

 The programming languages I use regularly are installed via `asdf` so I can switch versions and always be on the most recent release.

-* I write Ruby and JavaScript (Node, Browser or Deno) almost daily
+* I write Ruby, JavaScript/TypeScript (Node, Browser or Deno) and CSS almost daily
 * Currently working in a Go project
-* I used Haskell quite a lot back in University and I'm playing around with it again
+* Playing around with Rust, just because Go frustrates me so deeply

 ## Making GPG available in the box